Belgrave - Selby

 Belgrave - Selby has shown very soft population growth performance across periods assessed by AreaSearch

-Belgrave - Selby's population is around 10,041 as of Aug 2025.
-This reflects an increase of 36 people since the 2021 Census which reported a population of 10,005 people.
-The change is inferred from the estimated resident population of 9,991 from the ABS as of June 2024 and an additional 28 validated new addresses since the Census date.
-This level of population equates to a density ratio of 180 persons per square kilometer.
-Belgrave - Selby's 0.4% growth since census positions it within 2.9 percentage points of the SA3 area (3.3%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by natural growth that contributed approximately 53.2% of overall population gains during recent periods.
+Belgrave-Selby's population is 10,045 as of November 2025, according to AreaSearch's analysis.
+This represents an increase of 40 people since the 2021 Census, which reported a population of 10,005.
+The change is inferred from ABS's estimated resident population of 9,992 in June 2024 and an additional 29 validated new addresses since the Census date.
+This results in a population density ratio of 180 persons per square kilometer.
+Belgrave-Selby's growth rate of 0.4% since the census is within 2.9 percentage points of the SA3 area's growth rate of 3.3%, indicating competitive growth fundamentals.
+Natural growth contributed approximately 53.2% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Moving forward with demographic trends, Over this period, projections indicate a decline in overall population, with the area's population expected to decline by 239 persons by 2041 according to this methodology.
-However, growth across specific age cohorts is anticipated, led by the 75 to 84 age group, which is projected to increase by 389 people.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusted using weighted aggregation from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+According to these projections, Belgrave-Selby's population is expected to decline by 239 persons by 2041.
+However, the 75 to 84 age group is projected to increase by 389 people during this period.

 Frequently Asked Questions - Population